-- 5.1 As the leaseholder, you are responsible for keeping the home in good condition. - 5.2 You are responsible for the cost of repairs and maintenance of the home.
+- 5.1 As the leaseholder, you are responsible for keeping the home in good condition. - You are responsible for the cost of repairs and maintenance of the home.
 This means you will pay 100% of the costs no matter what share you own.
-This includes all of the costs set out in 'Monthly payments to your landlord' in the 'Summary of costs' document. - 5.3 The landlord is not responsible for carrying out refurbishment or decorations.
+This includes all of the costs set out in 'Monthly payments to your landlord' in the 'Summary of costs' document. - For information on help from the landlord with the cost of essential repairs in the first 10 years of the lease, see section 5.8, 'Initial repair period'. - 5.3 The landlord is not responsible for carrying out refurbishment or decorations.
 For example, replacing kitchens or bathrooms. - 5.4 You are responsible for arranging and paying for a boiler service every year.
 The service must be carried out by an engineer on the Gas Safe Register.